turbaevsky/indicators/doc/PI_DB_TS.md

 ### Outliers

-This tab was developed to find the units which need more attention based on their performance analyysis.
+This tab was developed to find the units which need more attention based on their performance analysis.

 The menu form asks for a quarter, indicator and data window to be showed and has a slider to set the [IQR](https://en.wikipedia.org/wiki/Interquartile_range) to variate the results.

 ![](pic/pa04.PNG)

-As a results we can see the boxplot with outliers (as points) positions.
+As a results we can see the box-plot with outliers (as points) positions.

 ![](pic/pa05.PNG)